A detailed review of the most important features in a customer check-in application for retail shops, government agencies, service providers, and...

-Here are the most important features in a visitor sign-in app:
+Here are the essential features in a visitor sign-in app:

 - Ease of Use